 Select the print speed to an optimal level.
 The print speed can dramatically affect the layer attachment.
 Faster the speed, reduced the bed bond.
 The print speed settings can be located in the cutting software.

-Sometimes some users like to set it faster to enable the model to print out quicker, we don’t advise to do that because the quality of the model comes out terrible sometimes.
+Sometimes some users like to set it faster to enable the model to print out quicker, we don’t advise to do that because 3d model quality comes out terrible sometimes.

 4.Set the Fan Speed Appropriate